monalizadsg/100days-of-code-log/README.md

 **Thoughts:** There are days that I really want to punch in the air because I cant think of a solution on how to solve the problem, and today is unfortunately is.

 ---

+### Day 22: August 19, Wednesday

+**Today's Objectives**:

+- Implement enable-disable button

+**New thing(s) learned:** Today, I was able to implement the enable-disable button using another solution.
+So, instead of using a switch button, I used a disable icon.
+When the icon is clicked, it will show a modal to confirm if you are sure to disable a user, then if yes the status of the user will change to disabled.

+**Thoughts:** There are many ways to solve a problem.
+I need to learn and practice on how to think of the right way to solve the problem.
+There are times that the solution I choose to take is not the right way, I got stucked for days but the thing is I still learned.
+That sometimes, you have to check if the solution you are taking is somehow the right way inorder not to waste a lot of time.

+---